Panasonic G80 vs Sony A9 II

 Studio photographers will appreciate that the Sony A9 II (unlike the G80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A9 II is a recent model that features in the current product line-up of Sony.
-In contrast, the G80 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the G80 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G80 was succeeded by the Panasonic G90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the G80 and A9 II can be found, respectively, in the Panasonic G80 Manual (free pdf) or the online Sony A9 II Manual.

 So what conclusions can be drawn?
 Is the Panasonic G80 better than the Sony A9 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.